therock297/app-frontend/README.md

 ### Getting started on Android

 1. In your terminal, run `flutter doctor` to determine if your environment is properly configured for Android development, if not, resolve the issues which appear before continuing
-2. In your terminal, run `flutter build apk`, this will build the Android app and will alert you of any build errors.
+2. In your terminal, run `flutter build apk --no-sound-null-safety`, this will build the Android app and will alert you of any build errors.
 If there are any build errors, those should be resolved before continuing as well
 3. Start Android studio, open the android folder to import the project.
 If you are using Android Studio as your main development IDE then you'd want to change the view from `Android` to `Project` on the left hand project hierarchy tab
 4. Select your development device (emulator or physical device) and then run the application from Android Studio.

 ### Getting Started on iOS

 1. In your terminal, run `flutter doctor` to determine if your environment is properly configured for iOS development, if not, resolve the issues which appear before continuing
-2. In your terminal, run `flutter build ios`, this will build the iOS app and will alert you of any build errors.
+2. In your terminal, run `flutter build ios --no-sound-null-safety`, this will build the iOS app and will alert you of any build errors.
 If there are any build errors, those should be resolved before continuing as well
 3. Open Xcode, once it launches you need to look up the `ios` directory and open the `Runner.xcworkspace` file.
 Xcode will then open the project, there will be no dart/swift/objective-c files in the project directory but that is fine
 4. If you are developing using a simulator you can just choose a specific simulator and then run the application from XCode.